Groups acting on trees with Tits' independence property (P): Introduction

+Combining Corollary~\ref{cor:DirectlyReadingSimplicity:finite}, Theorem~\ref{thm:UDelta_simple} and Theorem~\ref{thm:comp_gen+geom_dense} gives the following corollary, where $\ms{S}$ denotes the class of nondiscrete compactly generated, topologically simple \tdlc groups.
+Understanding $\ms{S}$ and constructing novel examples of groups in $\ms{S}$ is a central theme of research in the theory of locally compact groups (see \cite{CapraceSimple}, for example).
+Our corollary allows us to construct local action diagrams that yield new groups in $\ms{S}$.
+Note that the conditions in part (ii) of the corollary also imply that the local action diagram $\Delta$ is irreducible.

-\begin{cor} Let $(T,G)$ be a faithful $\propP{}$-closed and strongly closed action on a tree.
+\begin{cor} Let $(T,G)$ be a faithful $\propP{}$-closed and strongly closed action on a tree $T$.
 Then the following are equivalent: \begin{enumerate}[(i)] \item We have $G \in \ms{S}$ and the action does not fix any vertex of $T$. \item There is a unique smallest invariant subtree $T'$ (possibly equal to $T$) on which $G$ acts faithfully.
-Moreover, letting $\Delta = (\Gamma,(X_a),(G(v)))$ be the local action diagram of $(T',G)$, then $\Delta$ is irreducible; $\Gamma$ is a finite tree; and each of the groups $G(v)$ is closed, compactly generated, subdegree-finite and generated by point stabilizers, with $G(v) \neq \triv$ for some $v \in V\Gamma$. \end{enumerate} \end{cor}
+Moreover, letting $\Delta = (\Gamma,(X_a),(G(v)))$ be the local action diagram of $(T',G)$, then $\Gamma$ is a finite tree, and each of the groups $G(v)$ is closed, compactly generated, subdegree-finite and generated by point stabilisers, with $G(v) \neq \triv$ for every leaf $v$ of $\Gamma$. \end{enumerate} Furthermore, in (\ref{item:lad_description:comp_gen}) the action $(T', G)$ is $(T', \Univ(\Delta))$. \end{cor}

+We also consider the structure of open subgroups.
+Tits' main theorem from \cite{Tits70} imposes a restriction on the normal subgroups of a $\propP{}$-closed group.
+In the case of compact arc stabilisers, we find comparable restrictions on the closed subgroups that can be constructed from open subgroups, including all closed subnormal subgroups; unlike Tits' theorem we do not need to make any assumption about the minimality of the action.
+See Section~\ref{sec:open_hyperbolic}.

+Our study of open subgroups also leads to the following theorem, which should be compared with a theorem of Caprace--De Medts, \cite[Theorem~A and Theorem~3.9]{CapDeM}.
+(Note that in \cite{CapDeM}, unlike in the present article, it is assumed that the tree is locally finite.)
+Our theorem includes as a special case $2^{\aleph_0}$ nonisomorphic groups in $\ms{S}$ that can be constructed following \cite[Remark 40]{SmithDuke}.

+\begin{thm}[See Section~\ref{sec:local_ends}] Let $T$ be a tree such that every vertex of $T$ has at least three neighbours, and let $G$ be a nondiscrete $\propP{}$-closed subgroup of $\Aut(T)$, such that $G$ does not preserve any proper subtree of $T$.
+Then the following are equivalent: \begin{enumerate}[(i)] \item Every proper open subgroup of $G$ has bounded action on $T$ and point stabilisers in $G$ are pairwise incomparable with respect to the subgroup inclusion partial order. \item There are adjacent vertices $v,w$ of $T$ such that $G_v$ and $G_w$ are distinct maximal subgroups of $G$. \item $G$ preserves the natural bipartition of the vertices of $T$ and acts primitively on each part. \item Letting $\Delta = (\Gamma,(X_a),(G(v)))$ be the local action diagram of $(T,G)$, then $|V\Gamma| = 2$ and for all $v \in V\Gamma$, $G(v)$ is primitive but not regular. \end{enumerate} Moreover, if (i)--(iv) hold then $G$ is simple; $\Gamma$ consists of a single undirected edge with two distinct endpoints; the action of $G$ on $T$ is geometrically dense; and $G$ is an amalgamated free product $G_v \ast_{G_{(v,w)}} G_w$. \end{thm}